jwwojak/jwwojak.github.io/docs/samples/update-cycle.md

 However, the budgets aren't immediately available to the bidders.

 Another system, the budget allocator, needs to run first and send bidder match rate data to Watson.
-Match rates let Watson assign budget amounts to each bidder in proportion to how many bids they've matched given the constraints set by a tactic.
-If the bidders don't have a budget, they'll just sent match rate data to Vertica where it's passed on to the budget allocator.
+Match rates let Watson assign budget amounts to each bidder in proportion to the amount of bids they’ve matched given the constraints set by a tactic.
+If the bidders don’t have a budget, they’ll just sent match rate data to Vertica where it’s passed on to the budget allocator.

 In the following illustration, the green circle shows you where budget information is distributed before the budget allocator or the bidders update themselves.